 (d) any delay on the part of a party resulting from a cause of delay known by the party to be in existence on the date of this Agreement.

 17.6 Continued Performance.
-Upon the occurrence of any Event of Force Majeure, the parties shall endeavor to continue to perform their obligations under this Agreement so far as reasonably practicable and Contractor shall, during the period of such circumstances, protect and secure the Work and Equipment in such manner as Owner shall require.
-Contractor shall notify Owner of the steps it proposes to take, including any reasonable alternative means for performance of the Scope of Work not prevented by the Event of Force Majeure.
+Upon the occurrence of any Event of Force Majeure, the parties shall endeavor to continue to perform their obligations under this Agreement so far as reasonably practicable and Contractor shall, during the period of such circumstances, protect and secure the Work and Equipment in such manner as Construction Manager shall require.
+Contractor shall notify Construction Manager of the steps it proposes to take, including any reasonable alternative means for performance of the Scope of Work not prevented by the Event of Force Majeure.

 17.7 Event of Force Majeure - Cost.
 Contractor shall bear its own delay costs with respect to the Scope of Work occasioned by any Event of Force Majeure for the first [thirty (30)] day period during the occurrence or continuance of each such Event of Force Majeure.
 If an Event of Force Majeure continues beyond such [thirty (30)] day period, provided Contractor has properly invoked and observed the provisions of Section 17.3 in respect thereof, Contractor shall be entitled, subject to the provisions of Section 6.3, to recover delay costs with respect to the Work occasioned by each such Event of Force Majeure which accrue after each such [thirty (30)] day period and the Contract Price shall be adjusted in accordance with Article 6.